asensio-lab/albany-housing-analytics/README.md

 This file shows the linear relationship between gas and htdd <br>
 Compares the shifted versus non-shifted dates and demonstrates that shifting the dates is more accurate <br>
 Finds addresses which do not have a strong linear relationship between HTDD and gas consumption

+Random_Sample.ipynb
+Grabs a random sample of SAMPLE_SIZE addresses from a list of utility bills